aritraghsh09/GaMorNet/docs/source/usage_guide.rst

 .. important::

-   The choice of the confidence threshold is arbitrary and should be chosen appropriately for the particular task at hand.
+   The choice of the confidence/probability threshold is arbitrary and should be chosen appropriately for the particular task at hand.
 Towards this end, Figures 8 and 9 of |Ghosh et. al. (2020)|_ can be used to asses the trade-off between accuracy and completeness for both samples.

    For more information about the impact of probability thresholds on the results, please refer to Section 4.1 of the paper